The Coolest Things to Do in Palm Springs

 Get a bird’s-eye view of Palm Springs and the surrounding Coachella Valley with a trip up the Palm Springs Aerial Tramway.
 During the ten-minute journey, the tramway rotates slowly offering 360-degree views of the desert floor as you climb two-and-one-half miles up to the San Jacinto Mountains.
 When you reach the peak, you can hike the 50-plus miles of nature trails in San Jacinto State Park (warning: it's 30 degrees cooler than the desert floor), eat lunch at the Tram’s Mountain Station, or visit the natural history museum

 Palm Springs' biggest selling point is its mid century modern architectural gems by designers such as Donald Wexler, Albert Frey, William Cody and John Lautner.
-Take a self-guided drive through the city to see the landmarks or ride around in the mini-van of Robert Imber, owner of Palm Spring Modern tour.
-His three hour excursion ($85 per person) covers 35 miles, with stops at eye-popping structures like the 1946 Kaufmann House by Richard Neutra and the 1952 Palm Springs City Hall.
+Take a self-guided drive through the city to see the landmarks or ride around in the mini-van of Trevor O'Donnel owner of PS Architecture Tours.
+His three-hour excursion ($110 per person) stops at eye-popping structures like the 1946 Kaufmann House by Richard Neutra and the 1965 kite-shaped former Tramway Gas Station turned Visitor Center.

 - 9 Bucket List Romantic Getaways